Corned beef: Philippines

 Along with other canned meats, canned corned beef is a popular breakfast staple in the Philippines.
-Corned beef is also known as carne norte (alternative spelling: karne norte) locally, literally translating to "northern meat" in Spanish; the term refers to Americans, whom Filipinos referred then as norteamericanos, just like the rest of Spain's colonies, where there is a differentiation between what is norteamericano (Canadian, American, Mexicano, what is centroamericano (Nicaraguense, Costarricense et al.), and what is sudamericano (Colombiano, Equatoriano, Paraguayo, et al.).
-The colonial mindset distinction then of what was norteamericano was countries north of the Viceroy's Road (Camino de Virreyes), the route used to transport goods from the Manila Galleon landing in the port of Acapulco overland for Havana via the port of Veracruz (and not the Rio Grande river in Texas today), thus centroamericano meant the other Spanish possessions south of Mexico City.
+Corned beef is also known as carne norte (alternative spelling: karne norte) locally, literally translating to "northern meat" in Spanish; the term refers to Americans, whom Filipinos then called norteamericanos, as the rest of Spain's colonies would differentiate between norteamericano (Canadian, American, Mexicano), centroamericano (Nicaragüense, Costarricense, et al.), and sudamericano (Colombiano, Equatoriano, Paraguayo, et al.).
+The Spanish colonial distinction of norteamericano was land north of the Viceroy's Road (Camino de Virreyes) used to transport goods from the Manila Galleon landing in the port of Acapulco overland for Havana via the port of Veracruz (and not the Río Grande in Texas), while centroamericano meant Spanish possessions south of Mexico City.